adithyaakrishna/blog/src/content/post/bounding-box/index.md

 The `BoundingBoxRenderer` component demonstrates how we can enhance document viewing experiences by adding interactive visual layers on top of PDFs and images.
 By handling the complexities of positioning, scaling, and styling, it allows developers to focus on the document content rather than rendering details.

-Whether you're building document analysis tools, creating annotation systems, or just trying to make document viewing more insightful, the techniques shown here provide a solid foundation.
+Whether you're building document analysis tools, creating annotation systems, or just tryna make document viewing more insightful, the techniques shown here provide a good head-start.

-Next time you look at a PDF, think about the hidden structure within it, waiting to be boxed, colored, and brought to life on your digital canvas!
+Next time you look at a PDF, think about the hidden structure within it, waiting to be boxed, colored, and brought to life on your digital canvas :)

 > Note: Thanks to [@andrewdorobantu](https://x.com/andrewdorobantu) for developing the PDF Viewer library